ggsavin/voting-games/project-book/_build/html/_sources/intro.md

 # COMP 5903 - Voting in Hidden Role Games

+## Abstract

+Social Deduction Games (SDGs), and especially Hidden Role variants such as Werewolf provide players with challenging and dynamic gameplay as teams with asymmetric information try to win.
+This imbalance of information favors the smaller, deceptive team as the majority try to figure out who the traitors are before it is too late.
+While player communication and elucidation of traitors has been a main focus of research, the voting mechanism underpinning the games is quite overlooked.
+In this project, we substitute the usual plurality scheme with an approval one in a custom Werewolf environment, and show that it is possible to train approval agents without using communication.
+We hope this spurs more social choice theory research in SDGs.

 ## Introduction

 Social Deduction Games model tentative cooperation between groups with uncertain motives.
 In these games, different players and teams/coalitions have access to different information, with their goals ranging from cooperative to atagonistic{cite}`Dafoe2020-ds`.
 A special type of SDG is a Hidden Role game where the smaller team of players with an information advantage over the majority group also have their roles masked to "blend" into this majority.
 It is then up to the uniformed majority to build trust amongst themselves while ferreting out the deceptors.
 Well known games such as Amongst Us, Avalon, Secret Hitler and Mafia fall in this category.